-Since its founding in 1988, AMS has gained international recognition for its counsel on a range of important planning projects across North America and around the world.
-Our team has participated in the successful development of more than $5 billion in capital facilities for the arts.
-We have guided feasibility studies, project development efforts and provided implementation planning on arts and cultural projects of every type and every scale.
+Since its founding in 1988, AMS has gained international recognition for its counsel on important planning projects across North America and around the world.
+Our team has participated in the successful development of more than $6 billion in capital facilities for the arts.
+We have guided feasibility studies, project development efforts, and provided implementation planning on arts and cultural projects of every type and every scale.
 Our team is as comfortable with small projects as with those costing hundreds of millions of dollars.